curtisthornton/curtisthornton.github.io/_posts/2015-10-15-bigtex-analysis.markdown

 </html>
 ````

 There's a lot of cruff that isn't needed.
 Tons of empty DIVs, and for some reason a TON of empty \<font\> tags.
+I can also see many instances of inline CSS.
+I suspect this was used by a pagebuilder since inline CSS is HIGHLY discouraged.